This is a Premium feature.

 Upload a compelling thumbnail in the video form.

-Your video’s thumbnail will catch the attention of your audience when they’re scrolling through search results, and it can mean the difference between success and failure with video SEO.
+Your video’s thumbnail captures the attention of your audience when they’re scrolling through search results.
+A well-designed thumbnail can increase click-through rates and engagement.

-Think of your thumbnail like a movie poster.
-It’s a static advertisement for the video itself, and its job is to encourage people to click through and press play.
-It doesn’t have to be an actual frame from the video itself, it just has to be an exciting and honest reflection of the contents of the video.
+Think of your thumbnail like a movie poster—it’s a static advertisement for the video.
+It doesn’t have to be an actual frame from the video, just an exciting and honest reflection of the video’s content.

 Video Duration